archdaily/statham-serverless/README.md

 ```
 ## Statham AWS Structure

-The services used by Statham are: lambda functions, SQS database, CloudWach alarm and finally Simple Email Service (SES), the relationship and behavior of each of these is detailed below.
+The services used by Statham are: lambda functions, Message Queue Service (SQS database), Monitor Resourses and Application (CloudWach Alarm) and finally Simple Email Service (SES), the relationship and behavior of each of these is detailed below.

 ![Image not available](https://s3-us-west-2.amazonaws.com/statham-img/DIAGRAMA+STATHAM.png)